-So, you want to find out what consumers or potential customers think of your product or service.
+So, you want to find out what your consumers or potential customers think about your product or service.
 You want to access in-depth information so you can make smart decisions about your business, ensure things are heading in the right direction and understand the best way to maximise profits and grow your customer base.
-The time is right to hold a focus group.
-But deciding to go ahead is just the beginning.
+The time is right to hold a focus group!
+But deciding to go ahead with a focus group is just the beginning.
 In fact, to ensure that your focus group is a success and that you can unlock the insights you need, there are actually a lot of things to take into consideration.
 Don’t worry, though - there are plenty of top focus group companies out there who can help to make things that little bit easier!

 First and foremost, you need to decide where your focus group will take place.
-You might think it doesn’t really matter where you get your participants together, but choosing the right environment can make a huge difference to the insight you achieve and help make your focus group more efficient and more cost effective.
+You might think it doesn’t really matter where you choose to get your participants together, but actually, the right environment can make a huge difference to the insight you achieve and help make your focus group more efficient and cost-effective.
 So where should you begin?

-Sometimes your choice of where to hold your focus group will be limited by availability or cost.
+Sometimes, the choice of where to hold your focus group will be limited by availability or cost.
 Despite this, it’s important to always bear in mind what effect the location might have on the responses you get from your participants.
-For example, if you’re carrying out research on the topic of fast food, surrounding them with posters focused on health and fitness gurus may skew your answers.
+For example, if you’re carrying out research on the topic of fast food, you might find that surrounding them with posters focused on health and fitness gurus may skew their answers.

-If you want to take things up a notch and get some professional help, thankfully there are lots of companies out there offering focus group facilities and hosting – and using one can be highly effective.
+If you want to take things up a notch and get some professional help, thankfully there are lots of top focus group companies out there offering excellent facilities and hosting – and using one can be highly effective.
 A modern, state-of-the-art focus group facility has many advantages.
-It gives participants a neutral place to relax and concentrate on what you’re asking them as well as a room that’s the right size for your group.
+For starters, it gives participants a neutral place to relax and concentrate on what you’re asking them, and you can also book a room that’s exactly the right size for your group.
 Not only that, but you’ll also receive invaluable support from the facility’s professional team, leaving you to focus on getting the insight you need.

-If you do decide to utilise a facility always check exactly what your package includes.
-You should have access to a client observation room, where you can watch respondents through a one-way mirror – there’s nothing like hearing what people think about your company live and up close.
-Make sure you have audio, visual and other technical support too.
-Ask what the recording options are, and what format you can take the recordings in, enquire about back-ups in case anything goes wrong.
+If you do decide to utilise a facility, always check exactly what your package includes.
+You should have access to a client observation room where you can watch respondents through a one-way mirror – there’s nothing like hearing what people think about your company live and up close!
+Additionally, make sure you have audio, visual and other technical support too.
+We’d recommend asking what the recording options are and what format you can take the recordings in - and you should also enquire about back-ups in case anything goes wrong.